Debug Android logs with AI assistance

 Driven by feedback

-We continuously improve LogKitty based on feedack from our community and users
+We continuously improve LogKitty based on feedback from our community and users

 How The App Works